API Reference

 Returns a roster of peers with DID, endpoint, namespace, handle, capabilities (all from their TXT records), and last_seen timestamps.
 Used by spl fleet sync peers discover --method mdns.

-The daemon advertises itself on _syncropel._tcp.local when [sync.discovery] mdns_broadcast = true; it listens for other daemons' advertisements by default.
-Failures during mDNS init are logged but never fail the daemon (LAN discovery is a soft feature).
+The instance advertises itself on _syncropel._tcp.local when [sync.discovery] mdns_broadcast = true; it listens for other instances' advertisements by default.
+Failures during mDNS init are logged but never fail the instance (LAN discovery is a soft feature).

 did:sync directory